Ashley Young: Watford

 Young joined the Watford academy system at 10 years of age.
 He developed there until the summer of 2001, when he was informed by the club that he wouldn't receive a full scholarship and could look for another football team.
-Despite being turned away, Young stayed on at the club on a part-time basis and endeavoured to improve himself as a player and prove he could make it to the first team.
+Despite initially being rejected, Young continued his association with the club on a part-time basis, working to develop his skills and demonstrate his potential to earn a place in the first-team squad.
 He started to train with the Under-18s, despite being 16, and was starting games by the end of the season.
 He progressed on to the Under-21s and was eventually offered a professional deal by the club.
 The 18-year-old was handed his first-team debut under Ray Lewington in September 2003, scoring as a substitute against Millwall.
 He achieved five substitute appearances that season, scoring three goals, and made his first start for the club in the League Cup.
 Young came to prominence in the 2004–05 season, playing a part in 34 of Watford's league matches as they struggled to survive in the Championship.
 Although he failed to find the net, his performance during this season earned him the club's Young Player of the Season award.

 Under Aidy Boothroyd in the 2005–06 season, Young was given a new lease of life as a striker and right winger.
 Young started 41 League matches, finding the net 15 times, including a playoff semi-final goal against Crystal Palace, as Watford qualified for the play-offs and eventually beat Leeds United 3–0 to gain promotion to the Premier League.
 During that season, Young scored a number of spectacular goals, including free-kicks against Plymouth Argyle and Leeds, a shot into the top corner from 30 yards out against Coventry City, and a curling shot against Queens Park Rangers.
 It was during this season, though, that Young was sent off for the first time in his career, in the local derby away at Luton Town.

 Young began Watford's 2006–07 Premier League season well, scoring three times in the league, including a last minute strike in a 3–3 draw with Fulham (he had also scored Watford's second goal in the match), and a goal against Middlesbrough, in Watford's first win of the season in October.
 He also scored a free-kick in a 2–1 home win over Hull City in the League Cup.
 In the January 2007 transfer window, three unnamed clubs made £5 million offers for the under-21 international.
 Watford rejected these approaches, as well as an offer of £7 million, again from an unnamed club.
 An improved offer of nearly £10 million from West Ham United was accepted.
 However, Young rejected the move, opting to wait for offers from clubs for whom relegation was not an issue.